-Articles written by: Edward Figueiredo
+Author: Edward Figueiredo

 The Genesis has lots of shooters, including many that never made it to all territories.
 This has given them a special type of charm that makes import buyers eager to get their hands on the next great foreign hit, like Gleylancer or Panorama Cotton.
 Unfortunately, some, while not as exceptional, are still worth playing for a low price, providing one takes the trouble to track them down.

 What is widely considered to be a classic Amiga shooter comes to the Genesis in notably worse shape.
 Horrible slowdown, dodgy power-ups, and missing stages are just some of the problems plaguing this sub-standard port.
 If you really want to experience Xenon 2, stick with the Amiga original.